Published on 29 Oct 2024

 He explained how weak state capacity to patrol borders, provide security, and build strong institutions that can create a sense of national purpose unifying citizens and most importantly failure to generate job creating growth has “created conditions ripe for conflict” in many parts of the continents.
 “On average, 60% of Africa’s GDP is spent on debt servicing, which significantly affects resources available to spend on development and real economic growth,” he noted.

 When it comes to ideology Jain told the students that the “lure of jihad” across this wide arc of instability feeds on a long tradition of resistance against liberal western ideas of secularism; democracy; individual freedom.
 “It also stands in conflict ancient traditional customs,” he said citing the destruction of ancient mosques and tombs in Timbuktu.
 Salafi extremists have carried out public floggings and destroyed mausoleums of Muslim Sufi saints in Mali.
 Many ‘jihadi’ leaders in Africa are veterans of the Afghan war.
-They have been groomed by Sunni Salafism.
-According to Jain their appeal to morality, masculinity, ‘rough justice’ draws young men to their cause.
+They have been groomed in the most conservative tenets of Sunni Salafism.
+According to Jain the appeal to social morality, masculinity, rough ‘justice’ and sex draws young men to their cause.
 It does not help that the ruling elite in these countries are widely seen as “corrupt and decadent,” he said.

 Jain explained in fair bit detail the contemporary state of affair in the five of the worst conflict hit places in Africa – Ethiopia, Sudan, Somalia, DRC and the Sahel.
 He concluded by narrating some personal anecdotes from his own travels in the region.